rakheshster/docker-stubby-dnsmasq/README.md

 Dnsmasq is a lightweight and small footprint DHCP and DNS server.
 You can read more about it on its [documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) page.
 Dnsmasq can answer DNS queries from a local file as well as forward to an upstream server.

 This Stubby + Dnsmasq Docker image packages the two together.
 It sets up Stubby listening on port 8053 with Dnsmasq listening on port 53 and forwarding to Stubby port 8053.

+## Getting this
+It is best to target a specific release when pulling this repo.
+Either switch to the correct tag after downloading, or download a zip of the latest release from the [Releases](https://github.com/rakheshster/docker-stubby-dnsmasq/releases) page.

+We are currently at "0.3.0-1" and contain the following:
+  * Alpine 3.12 & s6-overlay 2.0.0.1 (via my [alpine-s6](https://hub.docker.com/repository/docker/rakheshster/alpine-s6) image)
+  * Stubby 0.3.0 & GetDNS 1.6.0
+  * Dnsmasq (the latest version in Alpine repos)

+I had a v0.1 pushed to GitHub before I started thinking about how to properly version these.
+Then I thought I'd do [Semantic Versioning](https://semver.org) and started doing version numbers starting with v0.2.0 of this image in a MAJOR.MINOR.PATCH format.
+Later I decided to make the version more explicit about the version of software it contains.
+Hence I will switch to version numbers of format `<stubby version>-<patch>` where `<patch>` will be increments due to changes introduced by me (maybe a change to the Dockerfile or underlying Alpine/ s6 base).

+NOTE: I know I should target specific versions of Dnsmasq rather than let it follow whatever is in the Alpine repos.
+I got side tracked with other projects so didn't spend time sorting this out.

+You can download this from Docker Hub as [rakheshster/stubby-dnsmasq:version](https://hub.docker.com/repository/docker/rakheshster/stubby-dnsmasq).

 ## s6-overlay
 I also took the opportunity to setup an [s6-overlay](https://github.com/just-containers/s6-overlay).
 I like their philosophy of a Docker container being “one thing” rather than “one process per container”.
 This is why I chose to create one image for both Stubby & Docker instead of separate images.
 It was surprisingly easy to setup.